Star Circle Quest: 2006: Star Circle Summer Kid Quest (Season 2)

 In 2006 the show made the second season of the kids edition.
 The show was called Summer Kid Quest because it was held in summer, between March–May.

 Luis Manzano still hosts the show, however, Jodi Sta.
 Maria was replaced by Anne Curtis in hosting due to her pregnancy.
 Meanwhile, director Joyce Bernal and award-winning actor Ricky Davao joins Eula Valdez and replaces Rowell Santiago and Maricel Laxa.

 Grand Questors Day

 It was held at ABS-CBN Studio 1.
 It was called Grand Questors' Day because it was held during the afternoon instead of the usual primetime.

-Quintin Alianza became the Grand Questor, Mika Dela Cruz became the second placer, Julio Pisk is in the third place, Cheska Billiones in fourth and Darius Cardano in fifth place.
+Quintin Alianza became the Grand Questor, Mika dela Cruz became the second placer, Julio Pisk is in the third place, Cheska Billiones in fourth and Darius Cardano in fifth place.

 2009: Star Circle Kid Quest: Search for the Kiddie Idol (Season 3)

-The reality kid talent show was now transformed as a program segment of Ruffa & Ai every Wednesday with Ai-Ai de las Alas and Ruffa Gutierrez as main hosts.
+The reality kid talent show was now transformed as a program segment of Ruffa & Ai every Wednesday with Ai-Ai delas Alas and Ruffa Gutierrez as main hosts.
 Bugoy Cariño became the Grand Questor, Izzy Canillo as the first runner-up, while Eros Espiritu finished in second place, Xyriel Manabat in third and Fatty Mendoza in fourth place.